Khushboo1610/movie-lens-nielsoniq-project/README.md

 You can run in two ways:
 1. Locally in PySpark environment.
 Run below spark submit command.
-Files are already placed in resources folder, and output will be generated in output/avg_ratings folder as csv part file
+Files are already placed in resources folder.

 ```bash
 spark-submit job_run.py